 Access to HE Business

 A strongly supportive tutorial and study skills system encourages the development of an autonomous and self-disciplined approach to learning as required by universities.
 This includes regular group and one-to-one tutorials to set and review targets and ensure sufficient progress is made.
-Career advice provided by personal tutors and the College Careers team focuses predominantly on university application, registration with UCAS and completion of the application form, assistance with personal statement and advice on a range of higher education courses.
+Career advice provided by personal tutors and the College Careers officers focuses predominantly on university application, registration with UCAS and completion of the application form, assistance with personal statement writing and advice on a range of higher education courses.

 Alongside the Access to HE diploma, learners can retake English or maths GCSEs or stretch themselves by completing an AS qualification in mathematics to enhance career prospects.